Tami Osmer Mize

 Sometimes your search requires thinking outside of the box!
-This presentation offers a checklist of websites that may just offer the clues you are looking for, including sites specific to occupations, ethnicity, religion, search engines, and more.
+This presentation offers a checklist of websites that you might not have considered, as they aren’t specific to genealogy — websites that may just offer the clues you are looking for, including sites specific to occupations, ethnicity, religion, search engines, and more.

 Disturbing the Dead

 Where else might you look when you can’t find a tombstone or death certificate?
 Here are some online (and a few offline) sources to search out when and where your ancestor may have died, including newspapers, city directories, tax records, funeral homes, obituaries, family bibles, military records, and land records.
 Learn where to look to find these treasured sources, as well as examples of some of the amazing material found in them.

 Giving Back to the Genealogy Community In Just 5 Minutes

 Have five minutes to spare?
 5 hours?
 Consider participating in any number of genealogy volunteer projects, from transcribing and indexing, to teaching and helping others get started.
 This lecture presents dozens of ways to give back to the genealogy community in anywhere from 5 minutes to 5 hours or more.